felipetorresvanegas/felipetorresvanegas.github.io/_pages/reserach.md

 __Foraging Tactics by Pollinators Have Divergent Consequences for Plant Mating Systems__
 <br>
 My research suggests that pollinators may adopt a combination of foraging tactics that likely depend on the ecological context.
 Importantly, the particular foraging tactics adopted by pollinators have divergent consequences for multiple paternity and near-neighbour mating.
+Indeed, my research demonstrates that even a minor modification in the particular foraging tactic adopted by pollinators can have important consequences for plant mating system parameters.
 This finding highlights the relevance of the dynamics and complexities of pollinator foraging behaviour as a driver of the ecology and evolution of plant mating systems.
+My research provides a framework to understand the impact of conceptualized parameters of pollinator foraging on plant mating systems, which accounts for the interplay between pollinator foraging tactics and the mechanics of pollen removal and deposition.

 ![Graph](/assets/images/chapter_3.jpg)